-2. Description of activities - impact area
+Description of activities - impact area

 The Kalina Springfield project is a residential development situated in Springfield, a suburb of Ipswich City.
 The development encompasses the establishment of residential land parcels and open space areas and construction is ongoing.

-A total of 84 residential allotments were created during the first year of construction which commenced on 9 July, 2018.
+A total of 145 residential allotments have been created during the first two years of construction.
+Works on-site commenced on 9 July, 2018.
 Clearing commenced with a high level of diligence afforded by Stockland to minimise potential harm to Koala and other fauna potentially residing on-site and was completed with a fauna spotter catcher in attendance at all times.
 Furthermore, minimising disturbances to neighbours was also an ongoing priority.